 Appears in: Assassin's Creed: Odyssey

 Hekate, a member of the First Civilization later known as the Greek and Roman goddess of, among other things, crossroads, entrance-ways, magic, sorcery and necromancy.

-- Absolute Cleavage: Her outfit is easily the most revealing in the entire game, especially since it's also a Sexy Backless Outfit.
+- Absolute Cleavage: Her outfit is one of the most revealing in the entire game, especially since it's also a Sexy Backless Outfit.

-- The Chessmaster: Unlike Persephone's, Hermes' and Adonis' fairly straightforward plans and motives, Hekate's are a lot more involved and obscure.
-Only in the episode's final act do all the pieces fall in place to reveal Hekate's true intentions behind the various tasks she had the misthios carry out before, and it seems that no matter what you do, there's no meaningful way to beat her at her own game.
+- The Chessmaster: Subverted.
+Unlike Persephone's, Hermes' and Adonis' fairly straightforward plans and motives, Hekate's are a lot more involved and obscure.
+Only in the episode's final act do all the pieces fall in place to reveal Hekate's true intentions behind the various tasks she had the Eagle Bearer carry out before.
+The subversion rests in her schemes backfiring on herself if you consistently went against her wishes during the quests she gave you.

 - Fantastic Racism: Makes it clear she doesn't think too highly of humans at one point.

 - Master Poisoner: Apparently she has, or had, a fondness for it.
-One of her quests has her send the misthios to poison a whole bunch of Persephone fans.
+One of her quests has her send the Eagle Bearer to poison a whole bunch of Persephone fans.
 Afterward, Persephone will even note the type of poison used is Hekate's favored brand.

 - Mystical White Hair: The Greek Goddess of witchcraft has white hair, symbolizing her status as the wisest resident of Elysium.

 - Obviously Evil: For starters, in a world that runs on Gold and White Are Divine, she's the only one to wear black.
 She also acts very aloof and dismissive most of the time while never letting on what exactly she's up to, giving her a sinister aura pretty much from the outset.
 True enough, she turns out to be not nearly as friendly as she tries to present herself to the Eagle Bearer.